AutoFlowResearch/SmartPeak/docs/guide/cli.rst

 SmartPeak CLI requires only one parameter ``load-session`` to start running a workflow.
 All other parameters are optional and can be specified to customize settings.
-The parameter accepts a path to a ``sequence.csv`` file.
-An example below:
+The parameter accepts a path to a session file (ex: ``session.db``) file, created from SmartPeakGUI.
+It's also possible to give a session directory that would have a specific directory and file naming organisation as a parameter.
+This solution however should not be preferred.
+An An example below:

 .. tabs::

     .. code-tab:: powershell

+        ./SmartPeakCLI --load-session C:/data/GCMS_SIM_Unknowns/session.db

+    .. code-tab:: powershell

-        ./SmartPeakCLI --load-session C:/data/GCMS_SIM_Unknowns/sequence.csv
+        ./SmartPeakCLI --load-session C:/data/GCMS_SIM_Unknowns

     .. code-tab:: bash